imammaulana24/sql-retail-analysis/README.md

 # **Sql Retail Analysis**

 ## **Project Overview**
-This project analyzes the Superstore dataset using PostgreSQL and SQL to identify business performance, profitability trends, discount impacts, and improvement opportunities.
+This project analyzes the Superstore dataset using SQL(PostgreSQL) and tableau to identify business performance, profitability trends, discount impacts, and improvement opportunities.

 The analysis focuses on answering several business questions commonly encountered in retail analytics and business intelligence.